There Will Soon Be Floods Of Climate Refugees: Will They Get Asylum?

 New Zealand’s possible new visa isn’t completely unprecedented; some other countries already have “humanitarian visa” categories that have been used to respond to particular disasters.
 After the 2010 earthquake in Haiti, Brazil created a policy to temporarily accept Haitian immigrants.
 Argentina and Peru have created similar categories for people affected by disasters.

-“This notion of humanitarian visas, legal pathways, and temporary protection are policy options that we are encouraging states to use,” says Atle Solberg, head of the coordination unit of the United Nations’ Platform on Disaster Displacement.
+“This notion of humanitarian visas, legal pathways, and temporary protection are policy options that we are encouraging states to use,” says Atle Solberg, head of the coordination unit of the international Platform on Disaster Displacement.

 There are challenges, at least with the policies that have existed to date in places like Brazil.
 “These categories are not really designed for the long haul, and for durable, lasting solutions,” he says.
 “That is particularly relevant if you think of some of the more negative effects in developing states.
 Let’s say it won’t be possible to return, and people will need to permanently leave some of these areas–then these tools may come up short in terms of the need for permanent solutions.”
 But if multiple countries create new pathways for migration, and begin to coordinate regionally, Solberg says that he thinks “it would go a long way” to help both in short-term crises and in the longer term.

-Note: Correction: This article has been updated to reflect the fact that the Platform on Disaster Displacement is not a part of the United Nations.